 - family therapy

-Pressured speech can be one of the more difficult symptoms of bipolar disorder.
-This is because it’s difficult to control or stop when it happens.
-It can also have wide-ranging repercussions or complications in all areas of life.
+Pressured speech can be one of the more difficult symptoms of bipolar disorder because it’s difficult to manage or stop when it happens.
+It can also have wide-ranging negative effects or complications in all areas of your life.

-Pressured speech can start at inappropriate times in work situations like meetings, interactions with clients or customers, and interactions with coworkers.
-The pressured speech is so disruptive in the workplace that it can lead to disciplinary actions and even loss of a job.
+Pressured speech may start during meetings, interactions with clients or customers, or interactions with coworkers.
+In the workplace, when pressured speech happens at inappropriate times, it can be disruptive.
+That may lead to disciplinary actions or even loss of a job.

-If you think your treatment needs to be adjusted, you should talk to your doctor.
-Only change your treatment if it is approved by a medical professional overseeing your care.
+If you think your treatment needs to be adjusted, you should talk to your healthcare provider.
+Only change your treatment if it’s approved by the medical professionals overseeing your care.